 Next, you could join a yoga or meditation class to jumpstart the day and get a little work done in the co-working area if you need internet.
 Or just having a lazy day at the river never gets old.

 Kalu Yala has several accommodation options geared towards a romantic getaway with your partner, a group trip, or the budget traveler looking for a simple place to camp in nature.
 The nice thing about staying here is that you don’t have to cook!
 The affordable $15/day per person meal plan includes three meals a day and plenty of coffee.
 Bathrooms are shared and have been nicely constructed to allow privacy.

 Teepee: The Selina Teepee option is perfect for a romantic getaway or for people that want complete privacy.
 Each teepee is equipped with a queen size bed, comfortable bedding, and solar-powered charging outlets.
 Book a teepee here —>

-Private Dorms: With options for 6-8 people, the bunk bed dorms can be privately booked and are ideal for a group trip with your closest friends or family.
-Book an entire dorm here —>
+Dorms: With options for 6-8 people, the bunk bed dorms are ideal for people that don’t mind sharing a space.
+Book a dorm bed here —>

 Camping: Kalu Yala can provide all the necessary camping equipment (tent, mattress, bedding) for you for $30/Night.
 Or if you want to bring your own camping equipment you can pay $15/Night.
 Book a tent here —>